github/developer.github.com/content/v3/repos/commits.md

     GET /repos/:owner/:repo/compare/:base...:head

-Note: Both :base and :head here can be either branch names in the current :repo or branches that are in other repositories in the same network as :repo.
-For the latter case use the sytax user:branch is used for example:
+Note: Both `:base` and `:head` here can be either branch names in the current :repo or branches that are in other repositories in the same network as `:repo`.
+For the latter case use the format `user:branch` for example:

     GET /repos/:owner/:repo/compare/user1:branchname...user2:branchname